PaoloGiordani/HybridTreeBoosting.jl/docs/src/tutorials/Basic_use.md

 Feature importance and average smoothing parameter for each feature.

-tau is the smoothness parameter; lower values give smoother functions, while tau=Inf is a sharp split (tau is trancated at 40 for this function).
+tau is the smoothness parameter; lower values give smoother functions, while tau=Inf is a sharp split (tau is truncated at 40 for this function).
 avgtau is a summary of the smoothness of f(x), with features weighted by their importance. avgtau_a is a vector array with the importance weighted tau for each feature.